aurelia/aurelia.github.io-old/_harp/get-started.md

 This looks almost identical to the navbar HTML in our original _app.html_ file.
 We've basically just exracted that and put it into this template.
 Instead of binding to _app.js_ though, it's now binding to _nav-bar.js_.

-This is a very simple custom element with no real behavior, but it is complete and usable.
-How do we use it?
-Let's take a look at an updated _app.html_ file to see how that works:
+This is a very simple custom element with no real behavior, but it is complete and usable as shown above.
+We repeat that here for your convenience.

 ### app.html